asuc-octo/berkeleytime/backend/README.md

 - `http://localhost:5001/graphql`

 ## Typesafety

 The main concern for typesafety comes from the potential inconsistency between `typedefs` (GraphQL SDL) and your actual resolvers.
 To maintain typesafety, we use [GraphQL Code Generation](https://www.the-guild.dev/graphql/codegen/docs/getting-started) to generate types for schemas, resolvers and more.

+To generate types, run `npm run generate`

 ### Typesafety with Modules

 Type safety is also set up within modules, see the [documentation](https://www.the-guild.dev/graphql/codegen/docs/guides/graphql-modules) for more details.

 ## Folder structure